Exosphere (horse)

-Exosphere (foaled 25 August 2012) is a retired Thoroughbred racehorse trained and bred in Australia.
+Exosphere (25 August 2012 - 14 August 2024) was a retired Thoroughbred racehorse trained and bred in Australia.
 He won the Golden Rose Stakes, a Group one race, and accumulated over a million dollars in winnings.
-He was known for his large size.
+He was his known for large size. and for being a successful breeding stallion.

 Career

 Exosphere had his first race on 1 November 2014 at Rosehill.
 Despite entering the race as odds-on favourite, he finished last after over-racing in the lead.
 The vet said he was distressed after the race.

 On 14 February 2015, Exosphere won his first race, leading by 4 lengths in the 1000m race at Kembla Grange.
 A fortnight later, Exosphere won the Group 2 Skyline Stakes at Warwick Farm.
 The Sydney Morning Herald said he "panelled his rivals.
 He got back in the field and worked his way to the centre of the track before unleashing a sprint that had the race settled in a matter of strides.

 Entering the Golden Slipper as second favourite, Exosphere finished last of a field of 16.
 A post-race examination by the vet revealed he had been suffering from heart arrhythmia, and was immediately spelled.

 After two trials, Exosphere returned in the Group 2 The Run to the Rose in August.
 Last of a small field of 5 at the turn, Exosphere won easily.
 Jockey Sam Clipperton, who was covering for the suspended James McDonald, said, "He is a serious horse.
 Once I got him out to the centre he sprinted really quickly and had them covered."

 Two weeks later, Exosphere was "dominant" in the Golden Rose, winning his first Group 1 event by 2 lengths.
 Trainer John O'Shea said, "He's some colt.
 Wait until he grows into his frame.
 He is by this great sire Lonhro and he is in for a great season.
 A horse like Exosphere has great international appeal and you never know where he is going to end up."

 Exosphere's next race was the Roman Consul Stakes.
 Entering the straight 10 lengths behind the leader, he won by 3 lengths, breaking the race record by over half a second.
 Exosphere had one more race, where he failed to place, before being spelled.

 "He's a lot like his dad, Lonhro.
 He's got a presence about him.
 He's a very casual, laconic type of horse and really saves his energy for the time that it's needed on track And when you release the brakes on him you can see that quality there."